-5. Conspiracy to commit academic dishonesty: assisting others to commit acts of academic misconduct
+5. Conspiracy to commit academic dishonesty: assisting others to commit acts of academic misconduct dates, and other information on portfolios, cover sheets, and clinic, training station, and practicum agreements.

 6. Misrepresentation: intentionally making false statements or omissions of facts in a contract.
 Examples include, but are not limited to portfolios, cover sheets, and clinic, training station, and practicum agreements.